calmmage/botspot/examples/components_examples/chat_binder_demo/README.md

 - Unbind a chat from a user
 - List all chats bound to a user
 - Get a specific bound chat by key
+- Echo messages to all bound chats (practical demo feature)

 ## Requirements